roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  Her body was buzzing with anticipation.
 Her mind was torn between wanting him to hold her tight, yet knowing it was wrong to encourage him.

  'Good night, sweet dreams,' he smiled, and dismissed her to her room.
-Report_Story #1